Businesses & Institutions Support Materials

 A guide for businesses and institutions explaining how to comply with the Mandatory Recycling Ordinance.
 Includes tips for success and case study examples.
 This guide was last updated in November 2016.

 The “Overview Flyers” provide a one-page summary of the Recycling Rules and resources available.
 There are two versions – one for cities with organics and recycling requirements, and one for cities with recycling requirements.
-These flyers have been updated to reflect changes to requirements that are effective July 1, 2017, for the City of Fremont.
+These flyers have been updated to reflect changes to requirements that were effective January 1, 2018, in Newark and Union City.